 “And low self-esteem has a sinister quality; it spreads to all areas of your life.
 If a person has taken a hit at work, for instance, those feelings do not remain confined to the professional sphere only.
 So trace them to their origin; what you’re feeling about the relationship could have seeped in from elsewhere.”
 Think about what is causing you to experience these emotions.
 Are you someone who usually struggles with low self-esteem issues?
 Look in the right place and you’ll find the right answer.

 2. “Why am I not good enough for my boyfriend?”
 No place like home

 Dr. Bhonsle says, “A wise man once said, “What’s past is prologue.”
 Your upbringing, your childhood, and the relationship you share with your parents are decisive influences that shape your equations as an adult.
 Think about the institutions in your life – home, school, college, etc. How did they impact your self-image?
 Bullying, fat-shaming, name-calling, and abuse can cause lasting damage.
 Ditto with toxic parents or siblings.”

 A strained or tumultuous history with either parent can spell trouble in your present relationship.
-A reader from Omaha wrote, “I was a victim of child abuse by my father.
+A reader from Omaha wrote, “I was a victim of child abuse perpetrated by my father.
 For the longest time, I convinced myself that it was in the past.
-But each relationship ended badly, with me wondering, “Why am I not good enough for my boyfriend?”
+But each relationship that ended badly, had me wondering, “Why am I not good enough for my boyfriend?”
 An ex pointed out that I was carrying a lot of emotional baggage and it struck a chord with me.
-I decided it was time to recalibrate and work certain things out in therapy.”
+I decided it was time to address my past relationships, recalibrate and work certain things out in therapy.”

 If you’re feeling not good enough for him or her, be sure to consider the role your parents have played in your life.
 Making amends with them or resolving residual turmoil will significantly uncomplicate things for you.
 To rephrase a popular maxim, home is where the heart is shaped.